Books

 Except in the case of one.

 At Arabelle Magallanes’ most recent gallery opening, she is, again, face to face with the man who has long acted as her muse: Death.
-After finally daring to name their shared affection that has gone nearly twenty-five years unsaid, the two of them agree to begin seeing one another.
+After finally daring to name their shared affection that has gone nearly twenty-five years unsaid, the two of them agree to begin seeing one another, with the caveat that Death will finally allow Arabelle to die if he is to fail in giving her a purpose to live for.
 However, while mere appearance constitutes Death as a perfect lover, his immortality forbids him from providing—let alone understanding—the things Arabelle has always sought in a partner, like a future with children and commitment.

-Because she has to be the one to save herself.
+Because she has to be the one to define it herself.

 INSTAGRAM; @DEETRINITY